 Oh yes, this is a mess!
-But undoubtely a nice and absolutely yummy mess! 😋😋😜 You only need to make it once and I promise, you get proper hooked to it!
-It’s confort food, simple and very quick to make and very tasty.
+But undoubtedly a nice and absolutely yummy mess! ???
+You only need to make it once and I promise, you get properly hooked to it!
+It's comfort food, simple and very quick to make and very tasty.

 My children ask for this salmon, broccoli and rice mess, again and again.
 But this happens all the time with so many other dishes because apparently mummy is a good cook (I am always told).

-Ha ha ha, bless them! 😋😜 I promise I did not teach them to say that ha ha.
-I am glad to see they like my food, it is rewarding adn more rewarding is the fact that they are appreciative and truly grateful.
+Aw, bless them!
+I promise I did not teach them to say that haha.
+I am glad to see they like my food, it is rewarding and more rewarding is the fact that they are appreciative and truly grateful.

 Every time I have no time to think and have to put a meal together at its fastest, a dish like this is a true saviour.
 A saviour but also a winner.
 Simple is beautiful as you know.
 How good is it when you come super tired back from work or from a busy day and come up with an easy yet tasty dinner option, it’s great, I know!
 You are right.

-This dish combines the sweet with savoury and it is nutritious, delicious, yes, not the best looking out there but one of the best tasting for sure.
-A rice dish is always welcomed in my family, kids do love rice and so do we, the adults but jasmine rice it’s totally a different flavour rice.
-For us it is the top favourite rice especially for a dish like this.
+This dish combines the sweet with savoury and it is nutritious, delicious, yes, not the best looking out there but one of the best-tasting dishes for sure.
+A rice dish is always welcomed in my family, kids do love rice and so do we, the adults, but jasmine rice has a totally different flavour.
+For us, it is the top favourite rice especially for a dish like this.

-Salmon is such a great fish, and her is another salmon dish that you will greatly enjoy and it is a similar kind of dish or try this beautiful salmon salad which is a true delight to the eye and tastebuds.
+Salmon is such a great fish, and here is another salmon dish that you will greatly enjoy and it is a similar kind of dish or you can try this beautiful salmon salad which is a true delight not only to the eye but the tastebuds too.

 - 1 small broccoli head (organic)